youtype/boto3_stubs_docs/mypy_boto3_fms/client.md

 ### tag_resource

-Adds one or more tags to an AWS resource.
+Adds one or more tags to an Amazon Web Services resource.

 Type annotations for `boto3.client("fms").tag_resource` method.